samuncler/emotives/README.md

 With [Visual Studio 2015 Redistributable](https://www.microsoft.com/en-us/download/details.aspx?id=52685), run `install.cmd` to download core binaries and install an embedded version of Python.

-If you plan to extract SoundNet features, you will also have to execute `install_tensorflow.cmd` and download the file [sound8.npy](https://drive.google.com/uc?export=download&id=0B9wE6h4m--wjR015M1RLZW45OEU) into the `chains` folder.
+If you plan to extract SoundNet features, you will also have to execute `install_tensorflow.cmd` and download the file [sound8.npy](https://drive.google.com/drive/folders/1zjNiuLgZ1cjCzF80P4mlYe4KSGGOFlta) into the `chains` folder.

+For convenience, they are also found [here](https://drive.proton.me/urls/Z2GZEEEGVM#rZ1GwrADwlaV).

 ## Documentation